 Other documents must be notarised by an Australian Notary Public.

-If you would like your documents authenticated for DFAT, you can send the original document, and any photocopies that you require, as well as a stamped self-addressed envelope to us at:
+If you would like your documents authenticated for DFAT, you can send the original document as well as a stamped self-addressed envelope to us at the address below.
+Please be aware that DFAT no longer accepts photocopies of any documents.

 Level 3, Jane Foss Russell Building G02